Around The World In Not Quite 80 Days, Cyclist Smashes Record

 Beaumont burned 9,000 calories each day of the trek.
 He told VisitScotland.com that gels and sports bars wouldn't cut it and he tried to refuel with around 40 grams of protein per meal, along with sufficient carbohydrates and fat.
 Moroccan lamb, spaghetti bolognese and smoothies were all on the menu.

-Still Beaumont's body was feeling the burn from all that exercise.
+Still, Beaumont's body was feeling the burn from all that exercise.
 "As you can imagine the legs and backside and neck and all the bits which have been abused were grumbling," Beaumont told British newspaper The Daily Telegraph toward the end of the journey.

 Officially made it around the world in 78 days,14hrs & 40 mins.
 Thx to all the supporters and support teams. https://t.co/fp8LxjnSCQ #80days— Mark Beaumont (@MrMarkBeaumont) September 18, 2017